On generating series of finitely presented operads: Nonsymmetric operads

 Thus, both monomials in each $s$-polynomial above are reduced to the same monomial $m_j$ for suitable choice of $j$.
 This means that each $s$-polynomial is reduced to $m_j-m_j=0$. \end{proof}

 As soon as the Gr\"obner basis is chosen it remains to compute the generating series of homology for the corresponding monomial replacement.

 The operad $\Q_k$ is generated by one binary operation.
 Therefore, the tree-monomials under consideration are rooted planar binary trees where all internal vertices are labeled by the same operation $(,)$ and we will omit this labeling with no loss.
 In order to specify the tree-type of monomials we say that the monomial operation $((x_1 x_2)x_3)$ corresponds to a planar rooted binary tree with two internal vertices and one internal edge that goes to the left and the monomial operation $(x_1 (x_2 x_3))$ corresponds to a binary planar rooted tree with one internal edge that goes to the right.
-In particular, the leading term of the unique element $(r_k)$ of a Gr\"obner bases corresponds to a planar rooted binary tree of level $k$ with $k$ internal vertices and the unique path that contains all $(k-1)$ internal edges of a tree.
-This path starts at the root vertex and first have $(k-2)$ edges that goes to the right and the last edge goes to the left.
+In particular, the leading term of the unique element $(r_k)$ of a Gr\"obner basis corresponds to a planar rooted binary tree of level $k$ with $k$ internal vertices and the unique path that contains all $(k-1)$ internal edges of a tree.
+This path starts at the root vertex, then follows the edge going to the right at each of the next k-2 vertices, then follows the edge going to the left at the last vertex.

-For any given element $(v,\{w_1,\ldots,w_n\})\in \H$ all $w_i$ should be isomorphic to the leading term of the relation $r_k$ as a planar binary tree.
+For any given element $(v,\{w_1,\ldots,w_n\})\in \H$ all $w_i$ are isomorphic to the leading term of the relation $r_k$ as a planar binary tree.
 Therefore, there exists exactly one submonomial which contains the root vertex of $v$.
 Without loss of generality we assume that this submonomial is $w_1$.
 The pair $(v,\{w_2,\ldots,w_n\})$ will no longer satisfy the property $(h2)$ of the elements in $\H$ but can be presented as the composition of a generator $(,)$ taken several times and pairs from $\H$.
-In other words, one has to present the decomposition of the set of submonomials $\{w_2,\ldots,w_n\}$ into a disjoint union of subsets such that $w_i$ and $w_j$ belong to the same subset if and only if there exists a submonomial $v'$ in $v$ and a subset $\{w_i,w_j,\ldots\}\subset \{w_2,\ldots,w_n\}$ such that a pair $(v',\{w_i,w_j,\ldots\})$ is isomorphic to a pair from $\H$.
-Let us show that in the case of operad $\Q_k$ this decomposition contains at most two subsets.
+In other words, one has to present the decomposition of the set of submonomials $\{w_2,\ldots,w_n\}$ into a disjoint union of subsets such that $w_i$ and $w_j$ belong to the same subset if and only if there exists a submonomial $v'$ in $v$ and a subset $\{w_i,w_j,\ldots\}\subset \{w_2,\ldots,w_n\}$ such that the pair $(v',\{w_i,w_j,\ldots\})$ is isomorphic to a pair from $\H$.
+Let us show that in the case of the operad $\Q_k$ this decomposition contains at most two subsets.
 Indeed the unique left internal edge of a submonomial $w_1$ may not belong to any other submonomial $w_i$ for $i>1$.
 Consider a decomposition of a monomial $v = v'\circ v''$ according to this left internal edge.
-Then each $w_i$ should be a submonomial of $v'$ or $v''$ and we have a decomposition
+Then each $w_i$ is a submonomial of $v'$ or $v''$ and we have a decomposition